foi-oss/sis-a/README.md

 ### Running the CPU

-Throught reverse engineering we have discovered how to run the CPU:
+Using advanced reverse engineering techniques we have discovered how to run the CPU:

 		$ sis-a -m os.mem

-Where `memory.sisa` is the raw image of CPUs memory containing the operating systems and userspace programs.
-We haven't recovered any.
+Where `memory.sisa` is the raw image of the memory containing the operating system and userspace programs.
+(We haven't recovered any.)

-### Running the compiler
+### Compiling programs for SIS-A

 A specialised compiler for the CPU has also been recovered, although, it's implementation is incomplete, as of now it can compile only some instructions.

 		$ sis-ac -s fielen.sisas -o fielen.mem

+It's up to you implement the missing functions and send a pull request once you're done.

 ## Documentation

 The documentation files have not been recovered yet.
-We suspect they were on the wiped out USB stick that the agent has left behind in the library.
-Send a fork request as soon as you manage to recover them.
+We suspect they were on the wiped out USB stick that the agent has left behind.
+Send a pull request as soon as you manage to recover the files.